 Behavioral therapy describes a wide range of counseling options that are implemented in the hopes of altering someone’s maladaptive behavior.
-The primary objective in most forms of behavioral treatment reestablish positive behaviors and eliminate unwanted behaviors.
-Behavioral therapy works because of its deep roots in applied behavior analysis and behaviorism, which is the mindset that the things we learn come from what we experience out in the environment.
+The primary objective in most forms of behavioral treatment reestablish positive behaviors and eliminate unwanted ones.
+It works because of its deep roots in behaviorism.
+This is the mindset that the things we learn come from what we experience in the environment.

-Contrary to a few of the other common types of therapy, such as humanistic or psychoanalytic therapies, behavioral therapy sessions stand out because it is entirely action-based.
-Our certified behavioral therapists have seen this type is effective in treating the negative behaviors or fear response themselves while teaching patients new skills or techniques to reduce or eliminate the issue altogether.
+Unlike other types of therapy, such as humanistic or psychoanalytic, behavioral therapy sessions stand out because they are entirely action-based.
+Our certified behavioral therapists have seen this type of treatment effectively handle negative behaviors and fear responses.
+Simultaneously, it teaches patients new skills and techniques to reduce or eliminate the issue.

-This type of therapy is considered to be problem-focused while being entirely action-oriented.
-Because of this, it is often seen as being useful for recognizing specific psychological issues that typically cause a domino effect of other complications in life.
+Behavioral therapy is considered to be problem-focused while being entirely action-oriented.
+Thus, it is seen as useful for recognizing specific psychological issues that typically cause a domino effect of other life complications.
 The most common culprit of these issues being stress management and anger management.

 A few common behavioral therapy forms include:

-Don’t let you or your loved ones mental health disorders go untreated.
-Our Behavioral Therapy Treatment at Southern California Sunrise Recovery Center provides positive results to any mental health disorders.
+Don’t let you or your loved ones’ mental health disorders go untreated.
+Our Behavioral Health Treatment at Southern California Sunrise Recovery Center provides positive results to any mental health disorder.